DeCentral-Budapest/finan-seer/README.md

-# finan-seer
+# financer
-Personal finance manager with an intuitive user experience as a goal
+Personal finance manager with an intuitive user experience as a goal</br>
+Work In Progress.